 Q19: Does this framework sufficiently address the purpose of public transparency with regards to body-worn camera use?
 What changes should be made to it?
 A committee of prisoners, abolitionists, and land defenders to make these decisions.

+Q20: Do you have any other comments or feedback on the draft Policy?
 A committee of prisoners, abolitionists, and land defenders to make these decisions.